PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/mounting_writing/write_to_mounted.md

     sudo eject /dev/sdX
     ```

-1. Unplug both USB cables from the device, and set the boot configuration jumper settings to boot from the on-board EMMC flash.
+1. For the PICO-PI, unplug both USB cables from the device, and set the boot configuration jumper settings to boot from the on-board EMMC flash.<!--this, too, makes the file breakdown less than entirely useful-->

     <img src="https://s3-us-west-2.amazonaws.com/mbed-linux-os-docs-images/pico7-flash-boot.jpg" width="25%" align="middle" />